FluxML/Flux.jl/docs/src/guide/gpu.md

 ## Distributed data parallel training

+!!! danger "Experimental"

+    Distributed support is experimental and could change in the future.

 Flux supports now distributed data parallel training with `DistributedUtils` module.
 If you want to run your code on multiple GPUs, you have to install `MPI.jl` (see [docs](https://juliaparallel.org/MPI.jl/stable/usage/) for more info).